Skip to content

 Dusty shine:

-new raw material needs of the EU,
+new raw material needs of the EU;

 A collection of stories by Hannah Pilgrim, based on the brochure:

-Alertness and a new law
+The EU on alert for raw materials and a new law

-As part of the EU Green Deal, the law aims to ensure that the EU is reliably supplied with critical raw materials (CRM) and strategic raw materials (SRM) in order to ensure the decarbonisation of EU industry.
+As part of the EU Green Deal, the law aims to ensure that the EU is reliably supplied with critical raw materials (CRM) and strategic raw materials (SRM) to ensure the decarbonisation of EU industry.

 CRM and SRM have been defined by the Commission as raw materials of particular importance to European industries.
-For example, for digitalization, mobility, energy or defence products.
+For example, for digitization, mobility, energy or defence products.
 The strategic raw materials also include manganese or platinum group metals (PGM), which are extracted to a considerable extent in South Africa.

 — Ursula von der Leyen